Using QR codes to create educational posters

 Update: I have created a website to organize all my QR code samples. https://alicekeeler.com/qr

-3 responses to “Using QR codes to create educational posters”
+3 thoughts on “Using QR codes to create educational posters”

 1. Thank you so much for sharing.
 A colleague and I are planning on a quick technology training with QR codes.
 Your ideas are a great help to all of us.
 You have wonderful ideas – better than I have seen or found to day regarding QR codes.